edghyhdz/turbo-beep/README.md

 # Turbo-Beep
-P2P between different networks.

-Peer to peer file sharing, as well as sending messages to a peer without depending on a server to do the job for you.
+Peer to peer file sharing and messaging between different networks including server to act as a mediator.

 This repository will create 3 executables.